Java logging with Fluent Bit and Elasticsearch

 Learn how to use Fluent Bit to create a logging pipeline for your Java applications and route your data to Elasticsearch for storage and analysis.

-Sudhanshu Prajapati | Guest author
+Sudhanshu Prajapati | Guest Author

 Sudhanshu Prajapati is a developer advocate and software developer with an interest in observability.